 At first I had no idea and I don’t know if grandma did either.
 She didn’t say very much about her parents’ early life.
-Her stories were based around
+Her stories were based around her

-her own memories and experiences yet I felt there were things she would have liked to have found out that she said remained closed even to her and so I have pursued them, in part, for that reason.
+own memories and experiences yet I felt there were things she would have liked to have found out that she said remained closed even to her and so I have pursued them, in part, for that reason.

-In 1996, there was very little genealogical
+In 1996, there was very little genealogical material

-material such as records and censuses on line; to find a birth record, you had to write to or go to the Registry Office or, as in my case, to the General Record Office for Scotland in Edinburgh.
+such as records and censuses on line; to find a birth record, you had to write to or go to the Registry Office or, as in my case, to the General Record Office for Scotland in Edinburgh.

-First of all, seven months pregnant in October
+First of all, seven months pregnant in October 1996, I went

-the 60s and 70s but she had found out he had come from “a little place called Auchtermuchty,” however his birth had not been registered.
+70s but she had found out he had come from “a little place called Auchtermuchty,” however his birth had not been registered.
 She added that this was common at the time (the 1850s/60s), especially if the mother had conceived before marriage.